Shaz3e/S3-Joomla/README.md

 ## S3 Responsive Template System for Joomla
 **Current Version: 3.0a**

-Compatibility: Joomla 2.5 and Joomla 3.2.x
+**Compatibility: Joomla 2.5 and Joomla 3.2.x**

-S3 Responsive Framework for Joomla 2.5 & Joomla 3.x integrated with Bootstrap Responsive Images and Less
+S3 Responsive Framework for Joomla 2.5 & Joomla 3.x integrated with Bootstrap 3 Responsive Images and Less
  - 6 Columns Grid System
  - 150+ Module Positions
  - Suitable with any design